 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard fixture in the home that we are using every day.
-We tend to think of its utility as something we take for granted, but it’s crucial to remember that it’s not a garbage can.
-There are certain items that should never to be flushed into the drain because they could cause blockage inside the sewer or damage for sewer drains.
+Toilets are a typical household fixture that we all regularly use.
+There’s a tendency to accept its utility as a given, but it’s crucial to remember that it’s a toilet, not a garbage can.
+Certain things should never ever be flushed away down the drain since they can cause blockage inside the sewer or damage in sewer lines.

 Key Takeaways

-- Don’t flush certain items into the toilet because they could block the drain or the damage of sewer lines.
+- Do not flush certain things into the toilet because they could cause blockages in the drain or the damage of sewer lines.

 - Baby wipes